Gennie DeWeese: Early life

-Genevieve Adams was born on January 10, 1921, in Indianapolis, Indiana.
-She also lived in St. Louis, Missouri, Gross Pointe, Michigan, and Columbus, Ohio.
+Genevieve Adams was born on January 10, 1921, in Indianapolis, Indiana, where she spent the first five years of her life.
+She also lived in St. Louis, Missouri, then Gross Pointe, Michigan for eight years, and finally Columbus, Ohio, where she attended high school.
+Gennie was the youngest of four girls in her family.

 DeWeese graduated from Ohio State University, where she studied with Hoyt Sherman, with a bachelor's degree in fine arts.
 There, she also met her future husband, Bob DeWeese.
 In 1943, she received a teaching certificate from the University of Michigan.
 Gennie moved to Wilmington, Delaware, where she taught school.
 She also lived briefly in New York City and Battle Creek, Michigan, where she did occupational therapy at an army hospital during World War II.
 Following the war, Gennie moved to Detroit, Michigan.
 There, she worked as a substitute teacher three days a week and painted the other four.

 After her marriage to Bob DeWeese, the couple lived briefly in Iowa City, Iowa; Columbus, Ohio; and Lubbock, Texas, before moving to Bozeman, Montana.
 DeWeese settled in Bozeman, Montana, in 1949 with her husband, Robert DeWeese, an instructor of Art at Montana State College.

 Art career in Montana

 Gennie’s husband, Bob, taught art at Montana State College (now Montana State University) while Gennie maintained a studio at their home.
+From 1950 through 1953, Gennie was the teacher of the Adult Sketch Group, a group sponsored by the Montana Institute of the Arts.
 She both painted and exhibited her work as well as raising the couple’s four children.
-She began working on a master’s thesis at Montana State College and then had her fifth child, Josh.
+She began working on a master’s thesis at Montana State College, but was interrupted by the birth of her fifth child, Josh.

 Gennie and Bob became prominent members of the Montana art and intellectual community and are credited with the development of the modern art movement in Montana.